Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport: Non-Hermitian Fermi-Dirac distribution

-Therefore, the observable computed by a general quadratic Hermitian operator in Eq.~\eqref{Eqn:HermitianO} is gauge-invariant when $C \in \mathbb{R}$. \end{proof} \begin{corollary} Observables associated with traceless operators are invariant under gauge transformations of two NH Fermi-Dirac distributions $f_{\rm eff} \rightarrow f_{\rm eff} + C_1$ and $f^*_{\rm eff} \rightarrow [f_{\rm eff} + C_2]^*$, where $C_1$ and $C_2$ are two $\varepsilon_n$-independent complex numbers. \end{corollary} This Corollary can be readily derived from Eq.~\eqref{Eqn:CorrelatorGauge} in Lemma~1 and Eq.~\eqref{Eqn:TraceOGauge} in Theorem~1.
+Therefore, the observable computed by a general quadratic Hermitian operator in Eq.~\eqref{Eqn:HermitianO} is gauge-invariant when $C \in \mathbb{R}$. \end{proof} Theorem~\ref{Thm:GeneralOperator} directly implies that any real constant $C$ with energy dimension in $f_{\rm eff} (\varepsilon) = - (1/\pi)\ln (\varepsilon/ C)$ will not affect the values of observables.
+For simplicity, we can set $C = 1$ and place $\varepsilon$ alone inside the logarithm. \begin{corollary} Observables associated with traceless operators are invariant under gauge transformations of two separate NH Fermi-Dirac distributions $f_{\rm eff} \rightarrow f_{\rm eff} + C_1$ associated with $\psi^\mathrm{L*}_{ni}\psi^\mathrm{R}_{nj}$, and $f^*_{\rm eff} \rightarrow [f_{\rm eff} + C_2]^*$ associated with $\psi^\mathrm{R*}_{ni}\psi^\mathrm{L}_{nj}$, where $C_1$ and $C_2$ are two $\varepsilon_n$-independent complex numbers. \end{corollary} This Corollary can be readily derived from Eq.~\eqref{Eqn:CorrelatorGauge} in Lemma~\ref{Thm:Correlators} and Eq.~\eqref{Eqn:TraceOGauge} in Theorem~\ref{Thm:GeneralOperator}.
 An paradigmatic instance for a traceless operator is the persistent current operator $\mathcal{J}$ studied in this work.
 To obtain the analytical expression in Eq.~\eqref{Eqn:CurrentImTrLog} at zero temperature, we transform $f_{\rm eff}$ by assigning specific values to $C_{1}$ and $C_{2}$:

 One can proceed to transform with $C_1 = 0,\; C_2 = + \mathrm{i}$ and exploit the particle-hole symmetry of superconductors, $\varepsilon_{-n} = - \varepsilon^*_n$, to obtain $\mathrm{i} / \pi \, \partial_\phi \mathrm{Tr} ( \mathcal{H}_{\rm eff} \ln \mathcal{H}_{\rm eff})$ that is specific for supercurrents.
 In the same vein, the persistent current at $T \neq 0$ is given by